mixpanel/docs/pages/docs/data-structure/advanced/ad-spend.md

 #### Wrapping up

-That’s it!
-We’ve made a Google Cloud Function that syncs Facebook Ads data to Mixpanel every morning.
+That's it!
+We've made a Google Cloud Function that syncs Facebook Ads data to Mixpanel every morning.